Mickeyjonze/alx-system_engineering-devops/0x02-shell_redirections/README.md

-isplay the number of lines that contain the pattern
+Display lines containing the pattern and 3 lines after them in the file